 In addition, the Commission also issued country specific recommendations related to these issues which were not implemented by Member States or only to a limited extent.
-This work stream will soon be complemented through forthcoming specific recommendations to efficient use (based on the market shares of more versus less productive firms) and thereby constitutes a key measurement of the efficiency of a given economic sector.
+This work stream will soon be complemented through forthcoming specific recommendations to

+79 Allocative efficiency reflects the extent to which productive factors are allocated towards their most efficient use (based on the market shares of more versus less productive firms) and thereby constitutes a key measurement of the efficiency of a given economic sector.